-The ARMS senior project is a significant component of the ARMS curriculum and is required of all majors.
-(For a full description of the program’s graduation requirements please consult the College Catalog: http://www.stolaf.edu/catalog/academicprogram/american-rac-multi-studies.html.)
+The Race and Ethnic Studies senior project is a significant component of the Race and Ethnic Studies curriculum and is required of all majors.
+(For a full description of the program’s graduation requirements please consult the college catalog.)

-The general guidelines for this project are as follows: All graduating ARMS majors must complete an intermediate length interdisciplinary research paper, or other comparable project, reflecting knowledge of more than one ARMS-related field.
-We have traditionally defined this as twelve (or more) pages of original text, plus citations, or the artistic equivalent of such a paper.
-The project must be interdisciplinary, relating the material from two (or more) ARMS credit courses in different academic disciplines.
+All graduating majors must complete an intermediate length interdisciplinary research paper, or other comparable project, reflecting knowledge of more than one Race and Ethnic Studies-related field.
+We have traditionally defined this as twelve (or more) pages of original text plus citations, or the artistic equivalent of such a paper.

-If you have questions about finding a project supervisor or creating an appropriate project, please contact the ARMS director.
+Tip: If you have questions about finding a project advisor or developing an appropriate project, please contact the Race and Ethnic Studies director.